-This model (Wright & Townend, 2006; Defra/Agency, 2008; figure 1) allows application of a "regime" relationship with a 1D process-based hydrodynamic model (B-U, e.g. Mike11, ISIS).
+This model (Wright & Townend, 2006; Fig. 1) allows application of a "regime" relationship with a 1D process-based hydrodynamic model (B-U, e.g. Mike11, ISIS).
 Ultimately, a new bathymetry is predicted, after some change to the system.
 Hybrid Regime models were constructed and applied for the Blackwater, Humber, Mersey, Southampton Water, Thames.